ASFs an Livestock

 What is the moral animal/plant divide?

 Contemporary dietary discourse is filled with contradictions and exaggerations.
 Animal source foods are particularly controversial, being described as both beneficial and detrimental to health.
-In today’s dietary wars, everyday foods are depicted as moral absolutes, categorized as either 'bad' (e.g., meat) or 'good' (e.g., whole grains).
+As such, they function as a pharmakon, which is a philosophical concept implying that something can be both remedy and poison, and often end up being a pharmakos, or a scapegoat, when that ambiguity collapses.
+In today’s dietary wars, everyday foods are depicted as moral absolutes, categorized as either 'bad' (e.g., processed meats) or 'good' (e.g., whole grains).
 This mirrors a worldview built on dichotomies like Culture/Nature, Toxic/Pure, and Death/Life.
-Crusading vegetarians often overlay these concepts onto the animal/plant binary, portraying meat as unnatural, unhealthy, or outright evil.
+Crusading vegetarians often overlay these concepts onto the animal/plant binary, portraying meat as unnecessary, unnatural, abnormal, unhealthy, disgusting, or outright evil.

 Origins of the animal/plant divide